Mark Radcliffe (radio broadcaster): BBC Radio 1

 Radcliffe's BBC Radio 1 career began in 1983 when he produced sessions at Maida Vale Studios for John Peel's show, and was the head of live music.
 He moved back to Piccadilly Radio in 1985 as head of music.
 He moved back to the BBC, producing arts shows for Radio 2, and Radio 5's 5 A Side; as a producer he was the first to put Caroline Aherne on national radio as Mrs Merton.

 Radio 1 had heard his programme on the former Radio 5, and offered him two weeks when Mark Goodier was off, and afterwards Radio 1 offered him a weekly one-hour show on Mondays.
 In 1991, he started presenting the one-hour Monday evening show Out on Blue Six.

 In early 1993 he hosted the arts programme The Guest List on Thursdays.

-Also in 1993, Radcliffe presented Skyman, an odd show that he presented in character as a visiting alien, and all the records played were space-related.
+Also in 1993, Radcliffe presented Skyman, a show that he presented in character as a visiting alien, and all the records played were space-related.
 This half-hour show aired immediately before Out on Blue Six on Monday evenings.

-His most famous work was when he took over from Nicky Campbell on 28 October 1993.
+He notably took over from Nicky Campbell on 28 October 1993.
 This was part of the act Mark and Lard (with Marc "The Boy Lard" Riley) on Radio 1.
 The duo began in a 10 pm – midnight slot, the graveyard shift, on Mondays to Thursdays.

-Mark and Lard hosted a show of unprecedented variety, incorporating poetry readings from regular guest Ian McMillan, off the wall, irreverent comedy, bizarre quizzes 'Fish or Fowl', 'Bird or Bloke', 'Bard or Blake' (amongst others), and a playlist that rivalled John Peel in eclecticism.
-The show also held some of the best sessions from up and coming and alternative bands of the time, including Throwing Muses, Moloko, Nick Cave, Pulp, Cardiacs, The Bluetones, Babybird, The Divine Comedy, Placebo and Mice.
+Mark and Lard hosted a show with significant variety, incorporating poetry readings from regular guest Ian McMillan, irreverent comedy, bizarre quizzes like "Fish or Fowl", "Bird or Bloke", "Bard or Blake", and a playlist that rivalled John Peel in eclecticism.
+The show also held sessions from up and coming and alternative bands of the time, including Throwing Muses, Moloko, Nick Cave, Pulp, Cardiacs, The Bluetones, Babybird, The Divine Comedy, Placebo and Mice.
 Radcliffe is also credited with the success of White Town's "Your Woman" in January 1997.

 Following Chris Evans' sudden departure from Radio 1 in early 1997, Radcliffe and Riley were moved to a brief and unsuccessful position on the breakfast show.
 Their style of music and broadcasting was not a success in this slot, which catered for a more mainstream audience, and they were soon moved into the early afternoon slot where they resided for the next seven years.
 This show was a success and saw them win three Sony Gold awards for Best Daily Music Show.